tommairs/SFE_Suite/SFE_infilter_install.md

 # using swaks to send emails to the scanner with attachments - example
 #  swaks --from steve.tuck@sparkpost.com --to test@relay.thetucks.com --attach ~/quarantine/eicar.txt

+## Inbound domain(s) configuration

+Your inbound domain(s) should be set up according to [this article](https://www.sparkpost.com/docs/tech-resources/inbound-email-relay-webhook/).

+The suite provides an easy web UI tool to set up both inbound_domains and relay_webhooks (see suite Admin page).

+The tool displays whether the MX records check out properly and whether your endpoints are receptive to http(s) POST attempts.